umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/relations.md

 We refer to these relationships in the manner of a 'Family Tree'.
 One content item might be the 'Parent' of some content items, and those items would be referred to as the 'Children' of that parent.
 Items within the same branch of the tree can also be described as 'Ancestors' or 'Descendants' of an item.

 There are methods available to support querying content items by their relative position to the current page.
-This is possible using the following concepts: `Model.Ancestors()`, `Model.Children()` or `Model.Descendants()`.
+This is possible using the following concepts: `Model.Ancestors()`, `Model.Children()`, or `Model.Descendants()`.

 In some cases there are no direct relationships between two items in a tree, but they are still somehow 'related'.
 This could be the alternate language translation pages of a content page.